Lastorder-DC/checkDMCA/README.md

-# namuboard-replacer
+# check DMCA
-Link replacer for NamuWiki Board
+checks for "Licensed to YouTube by"